 The Heathy Watersheds Consortium Grant Program was conceived by the U.S. Environmental Protection Agency Office of Water (EPA) and launched in late 2015.
 EPA co-funds the program with the U. S. Endowment for Forestry and Communities (Endowment), which manages the partnership.

 “These grants will accelerate protection and improved management of watersheds across the U.S.,” said Carlton Owen, the Endowment’s President and CEO.
 “Protecting watersheds is the first step in ensuring safe, reliable sources of drinking water.
-Improving management of these lands will benefit wildlife, help maintain rural economies, and reduce threats to communities from floods and the extreme weather associated with climate change.”
+Improving management of these lands will benefit wildlife, help maintain rural economies, and reduce threats to communities from floods and extreme weather.”

 The Healthy Watersheds Consortium Grant Program’s goal is to “accelerate and expand the strategic protection of healthy, freshwater ecosystems and their watersheds.”
 EPA and the Endowment each provide $625,000 annually for grants, and the program is planned to run for at least six years.
 In this inaugural year, the program received 169 applications requesting more than $37 million.